top of page

 Put sex second.
 First, score the individual temperament (handling tolerance, following, toy drive, stress recovery, social breadth), then match to your space and routine.

-5 | Market Perception & Pricing: Why Are Males Often “Pricier & Hotter”?
+5. Market Perception & Pricing: Why Are Male Kittens Often “Pricier & Hotter”?

 A long-standing breed × sex stereotype shapes buyer expectations: